Christian Walker Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.69 team ERA ranks sixth across all MLB pitching staffs.
+- The Braves have a 3.68 team ERA that ranks fifth across all league pitching staffs.

-- The Braves surrender the second-fewest home runs in baseball (51 total, 0.9 per game).
+- The Braves allow the second-fewest home runs in baseball (51 total, 0.9 per game).

-- His most recent appearance came on Saturday against the Philadelphia Phillies, when the right-hander threw 5 1/3 innings, surrendering two earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Philadelphia Phillies, when the right-hander tossed six innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.